-Certain reclassifications have been made to the 2021 financial statements to conform with the 2022 presentation.
-These reclassifications had no impact on the change in net assets or net assets.
+Certain reclassifications have been made to the 2022 financial statements to conform with the 2023 presentation.
+These reclassifications had no impact on the total assets, liabilities, net assets or change in net assets.

 3. Liquidity and Availability

 The Association's endowment funds consist of donor-restricted endowments that are not available for general expenditure.
 The Association also has board designated net assets without donor restrictions that, while the Association does not intend to spend for purposes other than those identified, the amounts could be made available for current operations, if necessary.